arnavnallani/lendibl-frontend/replit.md

 - June 20, 2025: Updated item filtering so users don't see their own items on the home page
 - June 20, 2025: Enhanced MyProfile page with edit profile functionality and navigation improvements
 - June 20, 2025: Implemented item management in profile - click items to edit or delete listings with comprehensive form validation and authorization checks
+- June 20, 2025: Created dedicated Settings page for personal information management with improved user experience and navigation from account dropdown

 ## User Preferences